MuddassirNayyer/DataDog---AWS-Azure-GCP/README.md

 ## GCP Data dog Agent Setup
 1. If you haven’t already, set up the [Google Cloud platform integration first](https://docs.datadoghq.com/integrations/google_cloud_platform/?tab=datadogussite#installation)
 1.1.
-Navigate to the Google Cloud [credentials page](https://console.cloud.google.com/apis/credentials) for the Google Cloud project where you would like to setup the Datadog integration.
+Navigate to the Google Cloud [credentials page](https://console.cloud.google.com/apis/credentials) for the Google Cloud project where you would like to setup the Datadog integration
 1.2.
 Press Create credentials and then select Service account key
 1.3.
 In the Service account dropdown, select New service account
 1.4.
 Give the service account a unique name
 1.5.
 For Role, select Compute engine —> Compute Viewer, Monitoring —> Monitoring Viewer, and Cloud Asset —> Cloud Asset Viewer
 1.6.
 Select JSON as the key type, and press create.
 Take note where this file is saved, as it is needed to complete the installation
 1.7.
 Navigate to the Datadog [Google Cloud Integration tile]  (http://app.datadoghq.com/account/settings#integrations/google_cloud_platform)
 1.8.
 On the Configuration tab, select Upload Key File to integrate this project with Datadog

 2. Create a new [Cloud Pub/Sub](https://console.cloud.google.com/cloudpubsub/topicList)